Patricia Hackett: History

-Patricia Hackett was born in Perth, Western Australia to John Winthrop Hackett M.L.C. and his wife Dr. Deborah Vernon Hackett, née Drake-Brockman, later known as Sir Winthrop and Lady Hackett.
+Patricia Hackett was born in Perth, Western Australia to John Winthrop Hackett M.L.C. and his wife Dr Deborah Vernon Hackett, née Drake-Brockman, later known as Sir Winthrop and Lady Hackett.
 Sir Winthrop, who endowed the entire University of Western Australia, died on 19 February 1916 and Lady Hackett married again, on 10 April 1918 to Frank Beaumont Moulden (1876–1932) and moved to Adelaide with her children, living at "Lordello", Palmer Place, North Adelaide.
 He became Mayor of Adelaide in 1919 and was knighted in 1922.
+Lady Moulden married one more time, to barrister Basil Buller Murphy.
+She died as Dr Buller Murphy on 16 April 1965 at her home, also called "Lordello", in Kilsyth, Victoria, and was buried in Karrakatta, Western Australia.

-Patricia began law studies at the University of Adelaide in 1925 without having passed in Latin, which was then a pre-requisite, and applied to enter her articles while deferring this examination.
+Hackett began law studies at the University of Adelaide in 1925 without having passed in Latin, which was then a pre-requisite, and applied to enter her articles while deferring this examination.
 Another student, Claude Joseph Philcox, made a similar request, both no doubt intending to study the subject concurrently.
 This had for some time been permitted by the great English universities, but the application was denied.

-In 1926 Patricia Hackett and her sister, Miss Joan Hackett (23 February 1909 – 19 December 1966), were expelled from the University of Adelaide for impersonation at the Leaving examination in Latin.
-In other words, Joan Hackett sat the Latin exam for her sister Patricia Hackett.
+In 1926 Hackett and her sister Joan (23 February 1909 – 19 December 1966) were expelled from the University of Adelaide for impersonation at the Leaving examination in Latin.
+Joan had sat the Latin exam for Patricia.

-Barred from further study in Australia, Patricia left for to London, where was admitted as a student to the Inner Temple in May 1928, completed her studies and returned with fellow-graduate Margery Lawrence to Adelaide in late 1929, and was called to the English Bar on 27 January 1930, one of four women (two of them Australian) to be so honoured.
+Barred from further study in Australia, Hackett left for London, where was admitted as a student to the Inner Temple in May 1928, completed her studies and returned with fellow-graduate Margery Lawrence to Adelaide in late 1929, and was called to the English Bar on 27 January 1930, one of four women (two of them Australian) to be so honoured.

-In 1933, as junior to Llandaff Brisbane Mathews (1896–1954), she defended Salem Macksad, a Syrian storekeeper of Gilbert Street, who was accused of murdering his neighbour Richard Joseph Supple, with whose wife he had an illicit relationship.
+In 1933, as junior to Llandaff Brisbane Mathews (1896–1954), Hackett defended Salem Macksad, a Syrian storekeeper of Gilbert Street, who was accused of murdering his neighbour Richard Joseph Supple, with whose wife he had an illicit relationship.
 The victim was found on Memorial Drive near the golf course with a fractured skull the evident cause of death.
 Macksad was convicted of the lesser crime of manslaughter.
 This has been cited as the first time in Australia a woman lawyer has defended a male accused of a capital crime, but appears to be the only high-profile case with which she was professionally involved.

-In 1936 she was invited to do some legal work at Tulagi, Solomon Islands, and returned there for three or four months each year thereafter, staying on the island of M'Bangai on which she took out a 99-year lease (one authority asserts purchased).
+In 1936 Hackett was invited to do some legal work at Tulagi, Solomon Islands, and returned there for three or four months each year thereafter, staying on the island of M'Bangai on which she took out a 99-year lease (one authority asserts purchased).
 She took out a practising lawyer's certificate in Fiji, their first woman lawyer.
 Her last sojourn on the island was cut short by the Pearl Harbor attack of 1941, when she and many other Australians including Mrs. Ragnar Hyne and Mrs. W. H. Baddeley, wife of the Bishop of Melanesia, were evacuated.